 These calculations are tiered, so, for example, you would receive 20 weeks’ pay for the first 10% impairment (2 x 10), an additional 15 weeks if you are 15% impaired (3 x 5), and 20 weeks more for a 20% impairment (4 x 5).

 In these cases, lump sums are available — and negotiable.
 If there is a catastrophic injury, there is generally a lump sum in addition to wage loss benefits.

 How Do You Calculate Workers’ Comp Wages?

 Workers’ compensation benefits computations can be confusing.
-If you are still uncertain, or have any questions pertaining to your workers’ comp rights and benefits, don’t hesitate to contact a workers comp lawyer at Feldman Williams for help.
+If you are still uncertain, or have any questions pertaining to your workers’ comp rights and benefits, don’t hesitate to contact a workers comp lawyer at Feldman Legal Group for help.